teaching resource

 More Ways to Get Prepositions Practice out of This Activity

-Hide the preposition cards around the room when your students are not around and put the picture card in the center of the room.
+Hide the preposition cards around the room when your students are not around and put the game board in the center of the room.
 Then set your students loose!
-As soon as they find a piece, they bring it up to the picture card, identify the image that matches the preposition, and put it on the picture.
-NOTE: You may want to make a rule of only 1 student at a card at one time.
-If not, things could get a little crazy. 🤪
+As soon as they find a piece, they bring it up to the game board, identify the image that matches the preposition, and put it on the board.
+(Note: You may want to make a rule of only one student at a card at one time.
+If not, things could get a little crazy!)

 On a separate sheet of paper, students will put pencil to paper to write their own sentences using the prepositions.
 This activity will allow you to assess each students’ understanding of the concept while letting them get in some creative writing practice of their own.